majkinetor/au-packages/postgresql/README.md

 ## Package parameters

 - `/Password` - Password to be assigned to the `postgres` user.
-If ommited, it will be generated and shown in install output.
+If omitted, it will be generated and shown in the install output.
 - `/NoPath` - Do not add postgresql bin directory to the PATH.

 ## Notes